gmatosferreira/Spreadsheet-to-GTFS/README.md

 ### Parameters

-**This code should be edited before executed.** It is where you define the parameters of the GTFS feed, namely:
+This is where the parameters of the GTFS feed are defined, namely:

 -   The folder at which the CSV files are placed, `folder_input`;